partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ***summary***

+Our next step is to build an administrator panel which can be used to fire off API calls.
+This panel will be used by the host of the game to push questions and answers to the clients.
+In previous meetings, the UnicornTrivia dev team has settled on GraphQL to implement the api.
+Due to time to market being a critical business driver we have decided on using a managed GraphQL service.
+Due to its tight integration with other AWS services, AWS AppSync and the AWS Amplify library will be our engine of choice to serve our back end requests.

 1. Open a terminal and navigate to your root directory of the AdminPanel.
 1. Once you are in the adminpanel directory install the dependancies using `npm install` for the adminpanel
 1. Now to start the local deployment of the AdminPanel run the command `npm start`